lethang7794/fcj-serverless-with-cdk-workshop/content/300-deploy-an-example-cdk-project/320-cdk-project-structure/_index.md

 }
 ```

-Our CDK app was created with a sample CDK stack (`CdkWorkshopStack`).
+Our CDK **app** was created with a sample CDK **stack** (`CdkWorkshopStack`).

-The stack includes:
+The **stack** includes the following resources:

-- Amazon Simple Queue Service (SQS) Queue (`new sqs.Queue`).
+- Amazon Simple Queue Service (SQS) Queue resource (from `sqs.Queue` construct).
-- Amazon Simple Notification Service (SNS) Topic (`new sns.Topic`).
+- Amazon Simple Notification Service (SNS) Topic resource (from `new sns.Topic` construct).
-- Subscribes the queue to receive any messages published to the topic (`topic.addSubscription`).
+- Subscribes the queue to receive any messages published to the topic - a subscription resource (from `topic.addSubscription` construct).

-> [!NOTE]
+### CDK app - stack - construct

-> The overall grouping of your stacks and constructs are known as your _CDK app_.
+- The overall grouping of your stacks and constructs are known as your _CDK app_.

-> [!NOTE]
-> A CDK _stack_ represents a collection of AWS resources that you define using CDK _constructs_.
+- A CDK _stack_ represents a collection of AWS resources that you define using CDK _constructs_.

->
-> - When you deploy CDK apps, the resources within a CDK stack are deployed together as an AWS CloudFormation stack.
+  When you deploy CDK apps, the resources within a CDK stack are deployed together as an AWS CloudFormation stack.

-> [!NOTE]
-> CDK _constructs_ are the basic building blocks of CDK applications.
+- CDK _constructs_ are the basic building blocks of CDK applications.

->
-> - A construct is a component within your application that represents one or more AWS CloudFormation resources and their configuration.
+  - A construct is a component within your application that represents one or more AWS CloudFormation resources and their configuration.
-> - You build your application, piece by piece, by importing and configuring constructs.
+  - You build your application, piece by piece, by importing and configuring constructs.